Home » Blog » Science & Nature » Bacteria Science Experiments: What’s Growing in Your Homeschool?

 Ah, fall.
 Beautiful weather, fun festivals, football…and the beginning of “sick season.”
 It’s the perfect time of year to teach middle and high school students about germs through some cool bacteria science experiments!

-Bacteria are all around us…and not all of them are bad!
-In fact, good bacteria are essential in our bodies to help us digest food and fight off some of the bad microbes that get in.
-Bacteria are also fabulous decomposers in our world and help us clean up dead things.
+Bacteria are all around us—and not all of them are bad!
+Good bacteria are essential in our bodies to help us digest food and fight off some of the bad microbes that get in.
+Additionally, bacteria are fabulous decomposers in our world and help us clean up dead things.

-We certainly can’t hide from all pathogens, but as Eli and I learned through our bacteria science experiments, hand washing goes a long way in keeping them at bay.
+We certainly can’t hide from all pathogens, but as Eli and I learned through our bacteria science experiments, hand washing can go a long way toward keeping them at bay.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-I received free products and compensation from Home Science Tools in exchange for writing this post.
+I received complimentary products and compensation from Home Science Tools in exchange for writing this post.
 As always, my opinions are strictly my own.
 Affiliate links are included in this post.

 Making Bacteria Cultures At Home

-Way before we reached the conclusion that hand washing is important for wellness, we started at the beginning with two questions.
+Way before we concluded that hand washing is essential for wellness, we started at the beginning with two questions.

 • What is bacteria?